robknows/JTests/README.md

 # Jutl
-J Unit Testing Library - Jutl

-Shame that JUnit was already taken as a name

-In fact, I'm aspiring to make this a repo containing the things that I wish J came with "out of the box" such as:
+A set of J development tools that I wish J came with "out of the box" such as:

 - Functions for testing
-- A dressing up of modularising multi-file programs
-- An IDE
+- Functions for loading and linking J files into the interpreter
+- An IDE with nice syntax highlighting and maybe even precompilation to indicate bad domain errors and rank errors

-# Usage for testing functions: Jutl.ijs
+# Usage for testing functions: found in Jutl.ijs

 If I have some code I want to test such as: